-- Rework worksheet, adding the space of an adjoining room.
+a) Rework worksheet, adding the space of an adjoining room.
 If the extra space provides an unconfined space, remove door to adjoining room or add ventilation grills between rooms.
-See "Ventilation Air from Outdoors," page 9. - b) Vent room directly to the outdoors.
-See "Ventilation Air from Outdoors", Page 9. - c) Install a lower BTU/hr heater if lower BTU/hr size makes room unconfined.
+See "Ventilation Air from Outdoors," page 8.

+b) Vent room directly to the outdoors.
+See "Ventilation Air from Outdoors," page 8.

+c) Install a lower BTU/hr heater, if lower BTU/hr size makes room unconfined.
 If the actual BTU/hr used is less than the maximum BTU/hr the space can support, the space is an unconfined space.
 You will need no additional fresh air ventilation.

-WARNING: If the area in which the heater may be operated is smaller than that defined as an unconfined space or if the building is of unusually tight construction, provide adequate combustion and ventilation air by one of the methods described in the National Fuel Gas Code, ANSI Z223.1/NFPA 54, Air for Combustion and Ventilation, or applicable local codes.
+WARNING: If the area in which the heater may be operated is smaller than that defined as an unconfined Space or if the building is of unusually tight construction, provide adequate combustion and ventilation air by one of the methods described in the National Fuel Gas Code, ANSI Z223.1/ NFPA, air for combustion and ventilation or applicable local codes.

-Ventilation Air from Inside Building
+Ventilation Air From Inside Building

 This fresh air would come from adjoining unconfined space.
 When ventilating to an adjoining unconfined space, you must provide two permanent openings: one within 12 inches of the wall connecting the two spaces (see options 1 and 2, Figure 2).
 You can also remove door into adjoining room (see option 3, Figure 2).
 Follow the National Fuel Gas Code NFPA 54/ANSI Z223.1.
-Air for Combustion and Ventilation for required size of ventilation grills or ducts.
+Section 5.3, Air for Combustion and Ventilation for required size of ventilation grills or ducts.

-Ventilation Air from Outdoors
+Ventilation Air From Outdoors

 Provide extra fresh air by using ventilation grills or duct.
 You must provide two permanent openings: one within 12 inches of the ceiling and one within 12 inches of the floor.
 Connect these items directly to the outdoors or spaces open to the outdoors.
 These spaces include attics and crawl spaces.
-Follow the National Fuel Gas Code NFPA 54/ ANSI Z223.1.
+Follow the National Fuel Gas Code NFPA 54/ANSI Z223.1, Section 5.3.
 Air for Combustion and Ventilation for required size of ventilation grills or ducts.

-A IMPORTANT: Do not provide openings for inlet or outlet air into attic if attic has a thermostat-controlled power vent.
+IMPORTANT: Do not provide openings for inlet or outlet air into attic if attic has a thermostatcontrolled power vent.
 Heated air entering the attic will activate the power vent.
 Rework worksheet, adding the space of the adjoining unconfined space.
 The combined spaces must have enough fresh air to supply all appliances in both spaces.